Search

 • No Structure: Traditional data resides in ordered grids or tables.
 Graphs, however, have no inherent order, and their structure is dynamic (the nodes are spread out randomly and change their positions).
 Which is what makes it useful for modeling dynamic real-world data.

-• Heterogeneity: In a graph, points (nodes) and connections (edges) can stand for different things like people, proteins, or transactions, each having its characteristics.
+• Heterogeneity: In a graph, points (nodes) and connections (edges) can stand for different things like people, proteins, or transactions, each having its own characteristics.

 • Scalability: Graphs can become very large, including complex networks with millions of connections and points, which makes them difficult to store and analyze.